 When establishing a new desk booking system in your office, it is important to consider what type of hardware options to choose to create an effective and inspiring work environment.
 Flowscape provides a wide variety of hardware options that can be individualized after your specific needs.
-In this blog, we will go through the different desk management solutions and what type of hardware is necessary to set up your new desk management system.
+In this blog, we will go through the different desk management solutions and what type of hardware is necessary to set up your new hybrid workplace system.

 Firstly, the Flowscape software system, the Flowmap is always necessary when creating a desk booking system.
 The Flowmap is an interactive map of your office, showing all the available desks, meeting rooms, colleagues, and utilities.
 If you are mainly interested in having fixed seating in your office, the Flowmap can be made to only display desks without making them bookable.
 However, sensors can be used in this case to indicate to other employees that a colleague is present at their desk.
 Even when you have fixed seating, desk presence sensors can greatly enhance the overall efficiency in your office.

 The Flowmap can also be used to book meeting rooms, see availability status on ad-hoc rooms or to find colleagues.
 But if you want to have a desk hoteling or a hot desking solution, sensor technology and busy lights are needed to create a seamless experience in your office.

 Desk hoteling refers to desks that are bookable, either ad-hoc or in advance.
 The Flowscape desk management system allows employees to book desks in advance, or even a desk for several days if needed.
 This can of course be customized depending on what your specific needs are.
 Desk hoteling can be managed via the app or webapp where desks can be reserved by only clicking a button.
 Even though all bookings can be managed by the desk management software, sensors can greatly enhance the overall utility of the desk booking system.